 Dana Morris is a Panama City Domestic Violence Battery Lawyer

 Are you facing domestic violence charges, either wrongfully accused or otherwise?
 Then you need help from a domestic violence defense attorney in Panama City to defend your rights.
 The State of Florida takes acts of domestic violence very seriously, and punishes offenders accordingly.
 Due to the serious penalties that are associated with a Florida domestic violence charge, it is imperative that anyone accused of domestic violence related charges retain a criminal defense attorney as soon as possible to obtain the best possible legal defense.
-Mr. Morris defends clients accused of domestic violence in Panama City and neighboring cities including Lynn Haven, Callaway, Springfield, Youngstown, Blounstown, Parker, Millville, Mexico Beach, Bonifay, Chipley and Graceville.
+Mr. Morris and Mrs. Stewart defend clients accused of domestic violence in Panama City and neighboring cities including Lynn Haven, Callaway, Springfield, Youngstown, Blounstown, Parker, Millville, Mexico Beach, Bonifay, Chipley and Graceville.

 Under Florida law, Domestic Violence Battery is the act of violence or abuse that occurs between a family or household member.
 Under Section 741.28, Florida Statutes, the term ‘family or household member’ can include the following: